doolin/outsidein/emailkata.md

 # Heroku because we're going there anyway, probably

-What we want a new application on the `celadon cedar` stack.
+We want a new application on the `celadon cedar` stack.

 Do it like this: